Increase in ILAT

 - Increased financial pressure

-Unanticipated rent increases can reduce companies' investment capacity and affect their cash flow.
+An unanticipated increase in rents can reduce companies' investment capacity and affect their cash flow.

 - Unpredictable budget